History of Easter Island: 20th century

+In 1979, Decree Law No. 2885 was enacted to grant individual land titles to regular holders.

+On April 1, 1986, Law No. 18,502 is enacted, which establishes the special fuel subsidy in Easter Island, stating that it "may not exceed in each product 3.5 monthly tax units per cubic meter, whose value may be paid directly or through the imputation of the respective amount to the payment of certain taxes".

 As a result of an agreement in 1985 between Chile and the United States, the runway at Mataveri International Airport was extended by 423 m, reaching 3353 m, and was re-opened in 1987.
 Pinochet is reported to have refused to attend the opening ceremony in protest against pressures from the United States to address human rights cases.

-21st century
+21st Century

 On 30 July 2007, a constitutional reform gave Easter Island and the Juan Fernández Islands (also known as Robinson Crusoe Island) the status of "special territories" of Chile.
 Pending the enactment of a special charter, the island continued to be governed as a province of the V Region of Valparaíso.

 A total solar eclipse visible from Easter Island occurred for the first time in over 1300 years on 11 July 2010, at 18:15:15.

 Species of fish were collected in Easter Island for one month in different habitats including shallow lava pools, depths of 43 meters, and deep waters.
 Within these habitats, two holotypes and paratypes, Antennarius randalli and Antennarius moai, were discovered.
 These are considered frog-fish because of their characteristics: "12 dorsal rays, last two or three branched; bony part of first dorsal spine slightly shorter than second dorsal spine; body without bold zebra-like markings; caudal peduncle short, but distinct; last pelvic ray divided; pectoral rays 11 or 12".